A nervous Johnny Logan is on the verge of a second Eurovision Song Contest win.

 Johnny Logan is looking and singing better than ever and represents Ireland in this year's Eurovision Song Contest with his own ballad, 'Hold Me Now'.

-Getting ready to go on stage, Johnny deals with last minute jitters, but when he performs, his anxiety seems to have been overcome.
-The rehearsal goes well, but this still does not calm Johnny’s nerves.
+Getting ready to go on stage, Johnny Logan deals with last minute jitters, but when he performs, his anxiety seems to have been overcome.
+The rehearsal goes well, but this still does not calm his nerves.

 Johnny Logan won the Eurovision Song Contest for the second time on 9 May 1987.
 ‘Hold Me Now’ went on to hit the number 1 spot in Ireland and Belgium, and number 2 in the UK.
 The day after his historic second Eurovision win he spoke to Shane Kenny on the radio programme 'This Week'.